Find Money Saving Resources In This Time Of Austerity

 Since the beginning of this century most rural homesteaders have had to adjust the way we find money saving ideas and money making resources.

 Disclaimer: I am an Amazon Associate; therefore, this post may contain affiliate links for me to earn a commission.
 RuralMoney.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-In 2016, it was the recession, crisis, inflation, which had an impact on rural homesteaders everywhere.
+In the later 1900s, it was recessions, crises, and inflation, which had an impact on rural homesteaders everywhere.

 Yet, I am so appreciative of all the help I had, and the visitors who have followed my topsy turvy progress and stuck with me.

 Doing this website has let me know that we are all striving for the same goal.

 Although economists are predicting new jobs creation, little is being done to help laid off workers make ends meet besides unemployment compensation.